 Your child can go back to school after a couple of days.
 They should avoid playing sports for a week afterwards.

 Call your paediatrician or the children's ward for advice if:

-your child's wee (urine) is getting red, or coke-coloured
+your child's wee (urine) becomes red, or coke-coloured

 they have a fever